clj-commons/pretty/README.md

 This is addressed by the `format-exception` function, which takes an exception and converts it to a string, ready to be printed to the console.

-`format-exception` works its ways down the exception heirarchy; it only presents the stack trace for the deepest, or root, exception.
+`format-exception` navigates down the exception hierarchy; it only presents the stack trace for the deepest, or root, exception.
+It can navigate any property that returns a non-nil Throwable type, not just the rootCause property; this makes it properly expand older exceptions that do not set the rootCause property.

 It displays the class name of each exception, its message, and any non-nil properties of the exception.